Together for assistance dog teams

 We build understanding, develop independent structures, and devise reliable ways to ensure quality.
 Effective care that is fair to all stakeholders can then be built on these foundations.

-Germany (and many other countries) more difficult.
+assistance dog in Germany (and many other countries).
 They all arise from lack of basics – improvised career path, lack of information, lack of quality assurance.

 An effective solution must think of all parties involved: not only the people with assistance needs, but also the dog, the trainers, the public and the sponsors.